 Yellow

-Yellow means the controlled fluid flow after it passed through the restriction valve.
+Yellow means the controlled fluid flow after it passes through the restriction valve.

 Orange